just-buildsystem/justbuild/doc/future-designs/service-target-cache.md

 answer may indicate the kind of error (unknown root, not an export target, etc).

+#### Auxiliary request: remote-execution endpoint

+Given that all artifact exchanges between client and `just serve` rely on the CAS of a given remote endpoint, the client might want to double check that the remote execution endpoint it wants to use is the same that is associated with the `just serve` instance.

+The server replies with the address (with the port number) of the associated remote execution endpoint.

 ### Sources: local git repositories and remote trees

 A `just serve` instance takes roots from various sources,